amishra-stats/nbfar/CONTRIBUTING.md

 on each other, start with the first one and don't submit any others until the first one has been processed.

 3. __Use `nbfar` coding style__.
 We tried to adhere as closely as possible to the [official `tidyverse` style guide](http://style.tidyverse.org) -- please do so as well.
 Maintaining a consistent style across the whole code base makes it much easier to jump into the code.
-If you're modifying existing `latentcor` code that doesn't follow the style guide, a separate pull request to fix the style would be greatly appreciated.
+If you're modifying existing `nbfar` code that doesn't follow the style guide, a separate pull request to fix the style would be greatly appreciated.

 4. If you're adding new parameters or a new function, you'll also need to document them with [`roxygen2`](https://github.com/klutometis/roxygen).
 Make sure to re-run `devtools::document()` on the code before submitting.